Kiev, Ukraine is one of those places you can't help but fall in love with. You don't know until you know, you know?

 See his work —

-You can actually go see one of his most famous sites as well, an Art Nouveau style building finished in the early 1900's.
+You can actually go see one of his most famous sites as well, most notably an Art Nouveau style building finished in the early 1900's known as the Gorodetsky House.
 Apparently Gorodetsky had a particular interest in hunting exotic animals and was actually quite the adventurer himself, so he lined his home with statues of them.
 See if you can spot everything from elephants to dolphins.
 We're not major fans of that hobby per se ... but he is revered for his architectural talent and we can give credit where credit is due.
-We've heard reviews of it being everything from "amazing" to "strange".
+Reviews of this building include everything from "amazing" to "strange".
 You'll just have to come see for yourself.

 Another cool thing?
 This house sits opposite the office of the President of Ukraine.
 You're not allowed in there (The House With Chimeras) but still something to point out.

-This article goes into more details on this history of it all!
+This article goes into more details on this history of it all if you're wanting a bit more background.

 Address: To see the Gorodetsky House just head here.